LaunchCodeEducation/lchs/src/chapters/how-to-code/print-function.rst

 #.
 In the line 2, we print some text, which is surrounded by quotes.
 #.
 In the line 3, we print a number.
 Note the absence of quote marks.
 #.
-In line 4, we use three words separated by commas, all within the same
+In line 4, we use four words separated by commas, all within the same
    set of parentheses ``()``.
 When the words print, they show up on the same line separated by spaces.
 #.
-The code in line 5 is just like line 4, only there are no spaces after the
+The code in line 5 puts extra spaces after the commas.
+How does this affect
-   commas.
-How does this affect the output?
+   the output?
 #.
 Line 6 prints two words, but in this case the code uses ``+`` instead of a
    comma.
 This prints the words without spaces in between.
 #.
 Line 7 prints text and a number with a space in between.